 Aiming to reinforce and expand leadership opportunities and encourage personal growth, the Office of Student Life at Innis also organizes events, workshops and networking opportunities; after all, a successful leader is one who is well-rounded in all aspects of leadership.

-Each Innis Student Life programming portfolio has a committee which is led by a Community Development Chair and directed by a Community Development Lead.
+Each Innis Student Life programming portfolio has a committee which is directed by a Community Development Lead.
 Any Innis College student regardless of what year they are in are welcome to join any committee they wish to participate in.
 To sign up for a committee please email firstname.lastname@example.org.

-Interested in being part of the Community Development Team for 2018-19?
-Passionate about Health? or Diversity? or Arts?
+Interested in being part of the Community Development Team for 2019-2020?
+Passionate about Health? or Diversity? or Innovation?
 And more?!
 Share your passion with Innis College next year.